 Presenting the Villas Worldwide range of private villas with pools in Sicily, Italy.
 Holiday homes to rent for self-catering family holidays as well as nice secluded properties which appeal to couples for a romantic stay, even a honeymoon.
 A hand-picked selection of beautiful holiday villas and cottages in outstanding locations, many with fabulous sea views and with easy access to the wonderful coastline of Sicily.
 A vacation in one of our Sicily villas represents excellent value for money and a holiday you, like many of our satisfied clients, will want to repeat.
 Ask our experts for assistance choosing the property to match your criteria.

 Sicily is a dazzling island on a crossroads in the Mediterranean, between Africa and Europe, yet belonging to neither.
-Occupied at some point by half the ancient civilized world it has a varied heritage like no other and even today remains a quirky mixture in most aspects of its language, customs, cooking, art and architecture.
+Occupied at some point by half the ancient civilised world it has a varied heritage like no other and even today remains a quirky mixture in most aspects of its language, customs, cooking, art and architecture.

 There is much to discover and enjoy on the island with many sights and attractions in Sicily of exceptional beauty such as the Greek theatre at Taormina which overlooks the active volcano Mount Etna in the background.
 The valley of the temples ranks as one of the most impressive conglomerations of Greek temples.
 Palermo is an interesting city to explore with architecture ranging from Arabic to Norman, Baroque and Art Nouveau.

-The music scene in Sicily is nicely varied, it has the most vibrant Jazz scene in Italy, centered on Palermo where native Sicilian music has been fused with Arab and American influences.
+The music scene in Sicily is nicely varied, it has the most vibrant Jazz scene in Italy, centred on Palermo where native Sicilian music has been fused with Arab and American influences.
 Traditional music includes lullabies, dance, festival music and epic storytelling.
 There are numerous venues around the island's nine provinces.
 See more about Sicily holiday events and what to see and do in our more Sicily information section.